pfichtner/vaadoo/README.md

 }
 ```

 Vaadoo solves this by generating validation code at compile time.
-Checks are woven directly into the bytecode, eliminating any runtime JSR 380 dependency.
-Your domain objects become fully self-validating.
+The checks Vaadoo adds match exactly the ones you would have written manually, but without the boilerplate or risk of mistakes.
+The checks are woven directly into the bytecode, and all JSR 380 runtime dependencies gets eliminated.
+Your domain objects become fully self-validating and safe.

 **Plain java class**
 ```java